tyvka/tyvka/content/event/omamood.md

 The members of the OmaMood fashion show management team are alumni and students of the cultural management speciality.

-OmaMood was held on 11 June 2020.
+OmaMood was held on 11 June 2020 by webcast.
+Watch the video [HERE](https://www.youtube.com/watch?v=tGCDvcLX8HM&feature=youtu.be&fbclid=IwAR0eG2fdjArrJA6QJW_yZjbIsaojYSEdxDImiS33qAuKNTTAwEFdvZeIgcY).

 Photos by Sadu-Triste Juurikas